bernardmcmanus/then-route/README.md

   // a data object to pass along the chain var data = { token: 'xxxxx' };

-  // let the router know we
+  // let the router know we don't
-  // don't want to send a 404
+  // want to keep looking for a match
   // and extend res.$data with data
   res.$engage( data );